pirafrank/fpiracom/pages/pages/developers.md

 show_title: true
 ---

 A collection of tools, notes, snippets, links and more I've found to be useful or developed by me upon my needs.
 Feel free to have a look around and take what you want/need.
-You may also want to check the [Learning]({{ site.baseurl }}/learning) and the [Cheat Sheet]({{site.baseurl}}/cheat-sheets) pages.
+You may also want to check the [Talks]({{ site.baseurl }}/talks) and the [Cheat Sheet]({{site.data.social.github.url}}/cheat-sheets) pages.

 #### Bash